Onidoru/ComputerGraphics/README.md

 Simple ball moving on the parametric curve trajectory.

 <h3>Lab 6</h3>
-3D octahedron using Three.js
+3D octahedron using Three.js.
+You can play with it with mouse.

 <h3>Lab 7</h3>
-Combination of square pyramid and triangular prism, using polyhedron geometry and Three,js
+Combination of square pyramid and triangular prism, using polyhedron geometry and Three.js.
+You can play with it with mouse.

+Project closed